flatironinstitute/FMM3D/docs/index.rst

 analytic outgoing, incoming, and plane-wave expansions of the interaction kernel and associated translation operators.
-This library is a modified version of the `FMMLIB3D <https://github.com/zgimbutas/fmmlib3d>`_ software, Copyright (C) 2010-2012: Leslie Greengard and Zydrunas Gimbutas, released under the BSD license.
+This library is a improved version of the `FMMLIB3D <https://github.com/zgimbutas/fmmlib3d>`_ software, Copyright (C) 2010-2012: Leslie Greengard and Zydrunas Gimbutas, released under the BSD license.
 The major changes are the following:

 -  The use of plane wave expansions for diagonalizing the outgoing to incoming translation operators
--  Vectorization of the FMM, to apply the same kernel with same source and target locations on multiple densities.
+-  Vectorization of the FMM, to apply the same kernel with same source and target locations on multiple strength vectors.
 -  A redesign of the adaptive tree data structure

 For sources and targets distributed in the volume, this code is 4 times